m-musiol/Capstone-NF_GA-Prediction/README.md

 ---
 ## My three biggest challenges
 - **Handle the data size**
-    flndj

-- Understand the meaning of 148 different features
+- **Understand the meaning of 148 different features**

-    fd
+    I know a lot about advertising, but I have never seen Google Analytics data before.
+The most difficult thing was to find out under which conditions missing values occur.

-- To find the needle in the haystack
+- **To find the needle in the haystack**

-    eri
+    The task was to find from a list of almost 300,000 IDs those who would spend money again within a defined period.
+Only 30-40 belong to the target group.